 Before proceeding, ensure the following prerequisites are met:

-2. To use PostgreSQL with MindsDB, install the required dependencies by running pip install mindsdb[postgres].
+2. To connect PostgreSQL to MindsDB, install the required dependencies following this instruction.

 Connection